 St. Vincent’s School Council represent the views and opinions of the pupils of St. Vincent’s Catholic Primary School.
 Every child from year 1 to year 6 is given the opportunity to put themselves forward to become a School Council representative for their class.
 Candidates write a manifesto and give election speeches to their class before formal voting takes place, similar to a real election.

 We meet and work with our school governors and work with our Parents’ Association as often as we can.
 This is a photo of the 2019-20 School Council meeting our local Ward Councillor, Karen Scarborough.
+Karen spoke to us about her role and we had the opportunity to ask her lots of questions about it.

 We also plan ways to raise money to benefit everyone in the school.
 One example of this is the annual Fruit Festival, which also encourages everyone to be healthy.
 We use the money raised to contribute toward buying daily fruit for Key Stage 2 children to eat and also towards having napkins at lunchtime.